Search for answers or go to Knowledge Base Home

 - Connect the incoming power wires to the Power terminals on the SL9600TW.

-- If you are using a master valve or pump start relay you can program up to two decoders to activate a master valve or a pump start relay.
-If you choose this method of activation, you will need to program a decoder as Zone 97 or zone 98 for use with the pump start relay or master valve.
+- You can connect (2) Master Valves or Pump Start Relays to the SL9600TW by decoder only.
+You will need to program a decoder as Zone 97 or zone 98 for use with the pump start relay or master valve.
 Note: if flow sensing is being utilized on this installation, the flow sensor must be connected to the AirCard via PE39 or PE89 cable for a maximum distance of 2000’.
 The flow signal is not to be input on the SmartWire path.
 Zone 97 will be associated with MV1 and Zone 98 will be associated with MV2.

 - You are ready to program your decoders.
 The SL9600TW will perform a “power-up self test” at initial powerup.
 The power-up self test will confirm the integrity of the processor and will test the display and all LEDs to make sure they are working.
 A successful test will terminate with two dashes “– –” in the display.